 Chief Executive Officer & Co-Founder

-As a native of Southern California, Stacia Rae Robitaille (pronounced stay-she robe-a-tie) has spent her life pursuing four passions: making music, creating art, taking on the outdoors and helping those in need.
+As a native of Southern California, Stacia Rae Robitaille (pronounced stay-sha rae robe-a-tie) has spent her life pursuing five passions: spirituality, making music, creating art, adventuring the great outdoors and helping those in need.

 After leaving home at a young age, Stacia found small success in the entertainment industry, often spending her entire paycheck to help the homeless who lived on the streets nearby.

-Throughout her first twenty-five years of life, Stacia gained great strength through difficult times.
-This sparked her deep passion to help and guide those who may find themselves in similar situations.
+Stacia gained great strength through adversity in her fifty-six years of life, which helped sparked her deep passion to assist and guide those who may find themselves in similar situations even as a teenager.

-In 1990, Stacia fell in love with the man who graced the billboard that won her heart -- NHL hockey legend Luc Robitaille.
-Two years later, Stacia and Luc were married, beginning a life with Stacia's three-year-old son Steven.
-At that same time, she began a lifelong dream of working with foster youth through the LAPD's Jeopardy Program.
+In 1990, Stacia fell in love with the man who graced the foster care billboard that won her heart, NHL hockey legend Luc Robitaille.
+She soon began a lifelong dream of working with foster and at-risk youth through the LAPD's Jeopardy Program.
+Two years later, Stacia and Luc were married, beginning a life with Stacia's three-year-old son, Steven.

 While Luc played for the New York Rangers from 1995-97, Stacia continued to fulfill her passion by flying in foster youth from Los Angeles, creating life-changing experiences.
 It was also in New York that Stacia once again pursued her passion for singing and songwriting by attending Juilliard, where she emerged with a certificate in vocal studies and musical theater.